 Related reading: How couple-dynamics have changed across generations, for the better

 And here are the reasons why:

-- We’ve always seen ourselves as partners, and not competitors.
+We’ve always seen ourselves as partners, and not competitors.
 The thing with money is that it sometimes tends to loom over your coupledom like a dark, threatening storm cloud.

-- Money has never been the foundation that our relationship was built on.
+Money has never been the foundation that our relationship was built on.
 While we both agree that money is certainly important, it has never been the main focal point or decisive factor in our relationship.
-We try and split our expenses in the most logical way we can.
+We plan our finances and split our expenses in the most logical way we can.

-As the husband of a successful career woman, I understand that high-paying roles do come with added responsibilities.
-This means that I don’t expect her to behave like the age-old definition of a conventional wife, nor do I guilt-trip her into feeling bad about not spending enough time with her family.
+As the husband of a successful working woman, I understand that high-paying roles do come with added responsibilities.
+Being with a female breadwinner in a marriage means that I don’t expect her to behave according to the age-old, stereotypical definitions of a conventional wife, nor do I guilt-trip her into feeling bad about not spending enough time with her family.

 What has also helped is that, despite her busy schedule, my wife has always ensured that her work doesn’t take full precedence over her family.
 This mutual understanding, and give-and-take have certainly helped us both maintain some level-headedness when it comes to money matters.